Reusable launch vehicle: The Space Shuttle era

 In 1986 President Ronald Reagan called for an air-breathing scramjet National Aerospace Plane (NASP)/X-30.
 The project failed due to technical issues and was canceled in 1993.

-In the late 1980s a fully reusable version of the Energia rocket, the Energia II, was proposed.
+In the late 1980s a fully reusable version of the Soviet Energia rocket, the Energia II, was proposed.
 Its boosters and core would have had the capability of landing separately on a runway.
+This concept was not developed and even the original expendable Energia flew only twice in the late 1980s.
+The second flight launched the reusable spacecraft Buran on its first and only, uncrewed mission.

 In the 1990s the McDonnell Douglas Delta Clipper VTOL SSTO proposal progressed to the testing phase.
 The DC-X prototype demonstrated rapid turnaround time and automatic computer control.

-In mid-1990s, British research evolved an earlier HOTOL design into the far more promising Skylon design, which remains in development.
+In mid-1990s, British research evolved an earlier HOTOL design into the Skylon design, which remained in development at Reaction Engines until 2024 when the company went bankrupt.
+In 2025, the European Space Agency (ESA) announced a plan to use technologies developed for Skylon's SABRE engine in its future Flying Engine Testbed initiative INVICTUS.

-From the late 1990s to the 2000s, the European Space Agency studied the recovery of the Ariane 5 solid rocket boosters.
+From the late 1990s to the 2000s, the European Space Agency (ESA) studied the recovery of the Ariane 5 solid rocket boosters.
 The last recovery attempt took place in 2009.

-The commercial ventures, Rocketplane Kistler and Rotary Rocket, attempted to build reusable privately developed rockets before going bankrupt.
+Two commercial ventures, Kistler Aerospace (later Rocketplane Kistler) and Rotary Rocket, attempted to build reusable privately developed rockets in the 1990s before going bankrupt.

 NASA proposed reusable concepts to replace the Shuttle technology, to be demonstrated under the X-33 and X-34 programs, which were both cancelled in the early 2000s due to rising costs and technical issues.